tpximpact/digital-planning-register-tools/README.md

 Generates dummy application data in Post-submission format for testing and development purposes

+### - `@dpr/dev-config` (packages/dev-config)

+Development configuration management for the packages in this monorepo, included eslint and base typescript configurations

 ### - `@dpr/config` (packages/config)

-Configuration management for the packages in this monorepo, included eslint and base typescript configurations
+Configuration management for the packages in this monorepo

 ### - `@dpr/libs` (packages/libs)